azaleacolburn/sonder/README.md

 Any of these will immediantly result in raw pointers being used, although at the moment, they panic

+> [!NOTE]
+> Self-referencing structs (when one field is a value and another is a reference to that value) _are_ allowed
+> However, the oroboros crate is required for these, requiring an extra step during transpilation
+> And additional analysis on structs
+> (Not supported yet)

 ### How to handle usage overlaps on the same line (see above as well)

 ```c